pvermeulen-pivotal/datatx-geode-async-monitor/README.md

 # Asynchronous Primary Processor

+## Note: This project i form GemFire V9 and above

 The asynchronous primary processor is used to control processing of asynchronous queues for two Geode clusters using the WAN gateway feature  where one cluster is the primary cluster and the other cluster is the secondary or backup Geode cluster.
 The primary cluster is responsible for processing all asynchronous queues and in the event of a primary cluster failure the asynchronous queue processing is performed by the secondary or backup cluster.

 ## async-processor-configurer